“Brushing your teeth is SO IMPORTANT.”

 How many times have you heard your dentist, or your parents say that?
 Or even better, repeated it to your family?

 Probably too many times to count.
 It’s true, though!

 Not only is brushing extremely important for the appearance of your smile, but is crucial to the health of your teeth and your gums.
 Without proper oral hygiene, you could be causing damage to both.

 One main disease that lack of brushing causes is periodontal disease.
-With the buildup of plaque that infrequent brushing creates, teeth can become tremendously damaged, and the warning signs might not be as obvious as you’d think.
-Here at Imagine Dental, our specialists want to keep our patients as informed and aware as possible of the disease by sharing 3 huge warning signs before it’s too late for anything other than oral surgery.
+With the buildup of plaque that infrequent brushing creates, teeth can become tremendously damaged.
+The warning signs might not be as obvious as you’d think.
+Here at Imagine Dental, our specialists want to keep our patients as informed and aware as possible of the disease.
+Here are 3 huge warning signs before it’s too late for anything other than oral surgery.

 Persistent Bleeding When Brushing